 The sister of the brothers; Osso, Mastrosso and Carcagnosso, was raped by a man under protection of the king of Spain.
 The three brothers in an act of revenge killed the man.
-They were found guilty of murder and sent to Favignana one of the Sicilian Islands.
-At the time, belonging to the kingdom of Aragon, an autonomous community in north-eastern Spain.
+They were found guilty of murder and sent to Favignana, one of the Sicilian Islands.
+Belonging to the kingdom of Aragon, an autonomous community in north-eastern Spain.

-There are not many organisations that can boast a turnover larger than some European countries.
+There are few organisations that can boast a turnover larger than some European countries.
 The approx. £30 billion revenue is the sort of figure Croatia would be proud of as a GDP.
 However, not only does the revenue not belong to a country, it belongs to an organised crime group who has its origins in the southern regions of Italy, the ‘Ndrangheta (pronounced ehn-drann-ghetta).
-But, what do we know of one of the youngest of Italy’s Mafia groups.
+But what do we know of one of the youngest of Italy’s Mafia groups?

 The youngest of the four Italian organised crime groups is Sacra Corona Unita (SCU) created in 1981 by the then Camorra boss Raffaele Cutolo.

-Cutolo was soon replaced by Giuseppe Rogoli.
-It is alleged that Rogoli was initiated and sanctioned as the boss of the SCU on Christmas Day 1983, whilst in prison on the coast of Bari.
+Giuseppe Rogoli soon replaced Cutolo.
+They allege Rogoli was initiated and sanctioned as the boss of the SCU on Christmas Day 1983, whilst in prison on the coast of Bari.
 Included in the ceremony were some heavy hitting members of one of the most powerful clans in the ‘Ndrangheta, the Bellocco ‘Ndrina.
 The ‘Ndrangheta stayed local to Calabria with the usual Mafia rackets of extortion, protection, loan-sharking and smuggling, mainly cigarettes.
-This would change sometime around the late 70’s early 80’s.
+This would change sometime around the late 70s early 80s.
 ‘Ndrangheta have now become a force to be reckoned with.
 Not just in Italy, but worldwide.
 As was so infamously announced in Duisburg in May 1993.

 “The Duisburg massacre was like a geyser.
 A bubbling and deadly jet that from a slit of the ground has thrown upwards, finally visible to all, the miasmatic and extremely dangerous liquid of a crime that starting from the most remote depths of Calabria, had long spread everywhere in the dark underground of globalization. ” (Annual report on the ‘Ndrangheta, President of the anti-mafia parliamentary commission, Francesco Forgione February 20, 2008)